Ecwid and SCA (Strong Customer Authentication)

 Stores accepting credit cards

-- If you are using Stripe or Square in your store, we’ll make sure that your store is SCA compliant on time.
+- If you are using Stripe or Square in your store, we’ve made sure that your store is SCA compliant.
 You don’t need to worry about anything as long as you are using one-page checkout in your Ecwid store.

 - Go to your Ecwid control panel → Settings → What’s new.